Nexo Office Raided by Bulgarian Police in Wide Investigation

 The credit line can be repaid anytime.

 In case the value of the crypto assets drops, the borrower will be asked to pay back a certain amount of the loan or increase the value of crypto assets to match the LTV of 50%.

 In case the value of the crypto asset drops by more than 47%, the assets will be immediately sold, and the loan will be repaid.

-This is of great advantage for the investor as it guarantees the protection of its investments.
-In fact, the limits are even stricter for Nexo’s competitor Coinloan, where the LTV is maxed at 70%.
+This is of great advantage for the depositor as it guarantees the protection of their investments.
+The limits are even stricter for Nexo’s competitor CoinLoan, where the LTV is maxed at 70%.

 Drawbacks for borrowers

-If the value of crypto is plummeting within a very short period, it can become very frustrating for the borrower.
+If the value of crypto plummets within a brief period, it can become very frustrating for the borrower.

 Many borrowers reported that the Nexo system sold their crypto-assets without giving them enough time to react and repay the loan or increase the collateral.